guideline-tech/stator/README.md

 ## Advanced Usage

 The intention of stator was to avoid hijacking ActiveRecord or reinvent the wheel.
-You can conditionally validate, invoke callbacks, etc. via a with_options-like invocation - no magic:
+You can conditionally validate, invoke callbacks, etc. via a conditional block - no magic:

 ```ruby
 class User < ActiveRecord::Base